LawrenceRadburn/Creating-a-Rectangle-Class/README.md

 ### Print to Console
 Lastly, I used the Console.WriteLine method to output the data to the standard output system.

+### Running Programs
-This helped ensure that my calculations and code was working as intended.
+By running the program with the Console.WriteLine command, I could ensure that my calculations and code was working as intended.

+## Creating a Constructor
+In order to save time, we can create a special method to set up the attributes of and values for the class.
+Doing so will save time because we don't have to set the attributes and values in separate steps.

+In my case, I created several constructors depending on what values are passed in.
+This allowed me to pass in the values directly into the parameter and avoid using the setWidth and setLength methods.